 Air quality testing for mould spores is important because poor indoor air quality can lead to negative health effects and reduced quality of life.

 The results of the air quality test will reveal whether or not there are any pollutants present in the air as well as the concentrations in which they are found.
 Based on the results of the air quality test, we will be able to recommend an appropriate course of action or remediation.

 Airborne particulates come in a variety of forms ranging from animal dander, plant pollen, and airborne bacteria, to fibreglass, asbestos, and combustion particles.
 Motionless, human beings alone shed up to 500,000 particles(0.3µm) per minute.
 When active, this level can reach up to 45,000,000 particles per minute.
 Humidity and temperature play a significant role in the generation rate of these pollutants.
 To properly identify and troubleshoot IAQ problems, Mould Busters use a tool that not only reads particle concentrations but also provides insight into the environment that causes pollutants to grow.

 Different locations have varying levels of acceptable particulate concentrations, driven primarily by health and comfort concerns (i.e. homes, offices, paint booths) or contamination (i.e. hospitals, food and beverage plants, cleanrooms).
 Excessive levels can result in medical conditions such as Sick Building Syndrome, lower productivity, contaminated product, or all of the above.

-Check the air you breath, Book the air quality testing today.
+Check the air you breathe, Book the air quality testing today.